specklesystems/speckle-docs/user/csi.md

 ## Exploring the CSI data

-To easily explore on object's data and parameters, our [Speckle Web App](/user/web.html) interface can be of great help.
-As well as any other applications that lets you explore the object metadata (eg Grasshopper, Dynamo, Unity, etc).
+To easily explore on object's data and parameters, our [Speckle Web App](/user/web.html) interface can be of great help, as well as any other applications that lets you explore the object metadata (eg Grasshopper, Dynamo, Unity, etc).